MSc vs MBA for Engineering Managers

 An MBA is the first option that comes to mind when considering that much-needed career leap.
 But, is an MBA the best progression route for engineers or would a more specialised course tailored to the needs of the industry be better?

-Comparing an MBA to the Engineering Management MSc should help you determine your next steps into management roles.
+Comparing MSc vs MBA should help you determine your next steps into Engineering Management roles.

 General vs Specific